-Fill in the label as follows:
+1 Fill in the label as follows:

-- If a multilingual fluorinated greenhouse gases label is delivered with the unit (see accessories), peel off the applicable language and stick it on top of a. - Factory refrigerant charge; see unit name plate - Additional refrigerant amount charged - Total refrigerant charge - Greenhouse gas emissions of the total refrigerant charge expressed as tonnes CO2-equivalent - GWP = Global warming potential
+- If a multilingual fluorinated greenhouse gases label is delivered with the unit (see accessories), peel off the applicable language and stick it on top of a. - Factory refrigerant charge: see unit name plate - Additional refrigerant amount charged - Total refrigerant charge - Quantity of fluorinated greenhouse gases of the total refrigerant charge expressed as tonnes CO2 equivalent. - GWP = Global warming potential